zosetsu-repo/tachiyomi-extensions/README.md

 This repository automatically merges any updates from [Keiyoushi](https://github.com/keiyoushi/extensions-source) every 6 hours to have the best of community contributions.
 Beside from that, it has a few of my developed extensions or some improvements.
 Enjoy!

-Some extensions from this repo provide better support for Komikku's feature showing related titles.
+Some extensions from this repo provide better support for Komikku's `Suggestions` feature.

 ## Recommend App